maxkhoward/KonamiCode/README.md

 ## Code Example

-[http://codepen.io/maxkhoward/pen/qNzNBL](follow this link) to see the code in action at CodePen.
+[follow this link](http://www.codepen.io/maxkhoward/pen/qNzNBL) to see the code in action at CodePen.